nickjmiller/nickjmiller.github.io/_posts/2020-05-12-navigating-science.markdown

 categories: science disease
 author: Jeremy Andrews
 ---
+> This is an excerpt of an article written by my friend.
+I've copied it to a post in jekyll to convince him to use this instead of wordpress.

 How does one navigate information?
 Why is it so often the case that we see reference to a research article that is grossly misinterpreted and how can we better understand how to consume science?
 ## A Little History